Our topic this week is brought to us courtesy of Elizabeth Pantley's book, The No-Cry Discipline Solution. Before I start, two things:

 My dad was a spanker.
 Don't get me wrong--I wasn't beaten, I didn't get spanked for every infraction, nothing like that.
 I can't even put the blame on him for my punishment, because I knew the rules.

-I knew that if he said, "If you torment your brother one more time, I'm gonna bust your butt,", then I knew that it wasn't an idle threat; if I got caught didn't stop tormenting my brother, I was going to get it.
+I knew that if he said, "If you torment your brother one more time, I'm gonna bust your butt,", then I knew that it wasn't an idle threat; if I

 Always the same formula: "GO BEND OVER THE BED."